krishnan-r/sparkmonitor/docs/how.md

 - The extension acts as a bridge between the frontend and the SparkListener callback interface
 - To communicate with the SparkListener the extension opens a socket and waits for connections
 - The port of the socket is exported as an environment variable.
 When a spark application starts, the custom SparkListener connects to this port and forwards data.
-- To communicate with the frontend the extension uses the ipython comm api provided by jupyter.
+- To communicate with the frontend the extension uses the IPython comm api provided by jupyter.
 - The extension also adds to the users namespace a SparkConf instance named as `conf`.
 This object is configured with the spark properties that makes spark load the custom SparkListener as well as adds the necessary JAR file paths to the Java Classpath